Esukhia/namsel-ocr/README.md

 ```
 Please refer to the description, for more information on how to use it: [Namsel_OCR on Docker](https://hub.docker.com/r/thubtenrigzin/namsel_ocr/)

+#### Sources of Namsel_OCR
+Please refer to this repository for the source of the base built Docker image.

+The Docker source will take place on that repository: [Docker_Namsel_OCR](https://github.com/thubtenrigzin/Docker_Namsel_OCR)

 ### On Linux:
 ```bash
 $ bash ubuntu_install.sh